 - Made a mocha buttercream by adding some melted chocolate to the coffee buttercream, and skipped the alcohol since we wanted the kiddoes to enjoy the cake (though Kahlua or Frangelico would have been very nice),

-- Made only a 1/4 recipe of the marzipan mushrooms because of time constraints, and
+- Made only a ¼ recipe of the marzipan mushrooms because of time constraints, and

 - Made a chocolate cream cheese filling.
 We had planned to add chopped hazelnuts in the filling, too, but we were struggling with the cake and forgot to add them!

-I learned a few things during this challenge and I even emerged victorious with my genoise this time.
+I learned a few things while making my buche de noel, and I even emerged victorious with my genoise this time.
 It didn't separate and the cake was quite yummy.
 Yay!
 The cake cracked and looked quite rustic after unwrapping it, but the buttercream hid the faults well.
 The chocolate cream cheese filling was decadent, but I followed the recipe exactly and it turned out to be too thick for this application.
 Genoise is sticky and the filling just glued on to it and wouldn't spread.
 I tried warming the knife in the cooktop flame, but that wasn't enough.
 A chocolate and cream ganache would probably work well since you could just pour it on.
 I missed the flavor of the toasted hazelnuts and would definitely want to add those to the filling.
 Making a small recipe of marzipan was plenty for us.
 We had five mushrooms, and they took up plenty of space on the log.
 With more time and practice I could be convinced to try some other little marzipan decorations.
 Assembling the pieces of the log wasn't too bad, though a couple of strategically placed toothpicks definitely help hold the cake together.
 We love, love, love the mocha buttercream.
 I could put some of that in a bowl with a little whipped cream swirled on top and have that for dessert any time of the year!
 Fortunately there was a little left over for us to indulge.

 I want to send a huge thanks and holiday hugs to Ivonne and Lisa for starting us off a year ago.
 They had no idea that their little experiment with pretzels in November 2006 would snowball into an international virtual baking group, and they've done a wonderful job of managing all of us crazy bakers.
 And I also need to send hugs and thanks to Mary, Peabody, Helene, and Breadchick for all the help they give.
 Merry Christmas to all The Daring Bakers!

 The recipe I've written below reflects what I did with the challenge, including the variations.
 You can find the full recipe at Cream Puffs in Venice.
 I've seen some great yule logs made by my fellow Daring Bakers, and I encourage you to hop on over to The Daring Bakers' Blogroll and visit some of the other blogs.
 There are so many members now I've lost track of our numbers, but that just gives us wondrous variety to enjoy. 🙂

 - stand mixer with paddle and wire whisk attachments (multiple bowls are helpful)

 - 10×15 jellyroll pan, buttered and lined with parchment and buttered on top of parchment

 - 2-quart sauce pan or bottom of a double boiler

 - flat weave kitchen towel

 - plate for decorating and serving the yule log

 - toothpicks or small dowels

 CHOCOLATE GENOISE CAKE

 - 3 large eggs

 - 3 large egg yolks

-pinch of salt
+- pinch salt

-3/4 cup of granulated sugar
+- ¾ cup granulated sugar

-1/3 cup cornstarch
+- ⅓ cup cornstarch

-1/4 cup Dutch-processed cocoa powder
+- ¼ cup Dutch-processed cocoa powder

 CHOCOLATE CREAM CHEESE FILLING